hadipourh/CryptoHDL/README.md

 ## Motivation

-The motivation of creating this repository is to have a centralized point where all VHDL implementation of cryptographic algorithms can be fund.
+The motivation of creating this repository is to have a centralized point where all VHDL implementation of cryptographic algorithms can be found.
 I do my best to keep it updated.
-If you find or have any VHDL implementation of cryptographic algorithm that are missing, don't hesitate to contribute.
+If you find or have any VHDL implementation of cryptographic algorithm that are missing, don't hesitate to contribute. :smile:

 ## Contents
 1. [CRAFT](#craft)